 Turn off the heat.
 Do not touch and let it fully Natural Release for 25 minutes.
 Open the lid carefully.

-- Pressure Cook the Vegetables: Remove the chuck roast and set aside.
+Pressure Cook the Vegetables: Remove the chuck roast and set aside.
 Cover the chuck roast with aluminum foil and let it rest while pressure cooking the vegetables.
-Emerge the quartered potatoes into the sauce and stack the chopped carrots on top of the potatoes.
+Submerge the quartered potatoes into the sauce and stack the chopped carrots on top of the potatoes.
 Close lid and pressure cook at High Pressure for 4 minutes (Electric or Stovetop).
-Cover the vent with a towel and do a Quick Release.
+Turn venting knob to venting position to do a Quick Release.
 Open the lid carefully.

 Make the Gravy: Taste the sauce one final time and adjust the seasoning if necessary.
 Mix 1 ½ tablespoon (12 g) of cornstarch with 2 tablespoons (30 ml)of water and mix it into the sauce one third at a time until desired thickness.

 Serve: Slice the meat against the grain.
 High five your family.
 Serve with the gravy, potatoes & carrots.
 Immediately enjoy this umami filled dish you have just created!